Raa0404/otsapp35/README.md

 # OTS App
-Production-ready version with all three phases.
+Production-ready version with all phases implemented.